 - Swollen lymph nodes (glands) around the body.

-If you’re worried your pet may have Lyme Disease, book an appointment with your vet.
+If you’re worried your pet may have Lyme Disease, get in touch with your vet.

 Find out whether you are eligible for free or low cost PDSA veterinary treatment by using our checker.